 Video Conferencing Software Reviews

-In-meeting features cover everything teams need: screen sharing, secure file transfer, collaborative chat, and optional recordings so no one has to choose between taking notes and staying present.
+In-meeting features cover everything teams need: screen sharing, file sharing, collaborative chat, and optional recording on eligible plans so no one has to choose between taking notes and staying present.

 Ready to see it in action?
 Book a free demo of Nextiva to explore video, chat, and calling in one platform.